Deconstructing the Origins of Interfacial Catalysis: Why Electric Fields are Inseparable from Solvation: Discussion and Conclusions

 To quantify the relationship between the electric field experienced by phenol and the solvation environment, we deploy an information theoretical test that measures how well the electric field can be predicted from solvation coordinates including proximity and orientation of water to the hydroxyl moiety of the phenol.
 Perhaps unsurprisingly, electric fields and solvation cannot be treated as independent physical effects.
 The electric field on the phenol is determined by the surrounding water molecules and this effect is simply a general feature found both in phenol in bulk solution as well as at the air-water interface.
 These role of solvation is even more pronounced for electric field fluctuations creating larger values from the mean.

 While the current work has focused on a model system, phenol, to study the behavior and relationships between electric fields and solvation, we speculate that these observations are rather generic and apply to most chemical systems especially those that consist of at least one polar moiety.
 We thus posit that the notion of the importance of electric fields in enhancing chemical reactions has perhaps been over-sensationalized in the community, a circumstance possibly rooted on the evidence that strong \emph{externally applied electric fields} are capable of profoundly modifying reaction networks and free energy landscapes.
-In the case of hydrogen-peroxide for example, the Mishra group has very rigorously shown that its apparent enhanced yields in microdroplets has nothing to do with anything special about water at interfaces\cite{mishra2022}.
+In the case of hydrogen-peroxide for example, the Mishra group has shown experimentally that its apparent enhanced yields in microdroplets may not be related to it occurring at the air water interface \cite{mishra2022}.
+Although this matter remains controversial in the literature of the area.
 Whether this extends to other reactions, however, remains an open question.
 At the same time, it is also worth noting that surface potentials of interfaces extracted from classical empirical models are different compared to those treated with \emph{ab initio} methods\cite{kathamnn2008,kathmann2011,wang2025charge}.
 It would be interesting in the future to use the information theoretic techniques to examine the relationships between the electric fields and solvation arising from models explicitly including electronic degrees of freedom and polarization.

 In summary, the current investigation not only highlights the inextricable connection between the notion of chemical environment and local electric fields, but also points out the deep difference existing between externally applied (static and homogeneous) electric fields -- which might produce catalytic effects -- and the spontaneous fields arising from organized matter which fluctuate in magnitude and orientation.
 The physical and chemical impact of intrinsic versus externally applied electric fields on chemical reactions are thus distinct and any comparisons should be treated with caution.
 It may also be the case, that the key player involved in enhancing catalysis under the action of large external fields are actually solvation coordinates.
 This would be an interesting topic to explore in future studies.